awsdocs/aws-snowball-user-guide/doc_source/device-differences.md

 ### Snowball Tools<a name="tool-differences-snowball"></a>

 **Snowball client with Snowball**
-+ Must be downloaded from the [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page and installed on a powerful workstation that you own\.
++ Must be downloaded from the [AWS Snowball Resources](http://aws.amazon.com/snowball/resources/) page and installed on a powerful workstation that you own\.
 + Can transfer data to or from the Snowball\.
 For more information, see [Using the Snowball Client](using-client.md)\.
 + Encrypts data on your powerful workstation before the data is transferred to the Snowball\.

 **Amazon S3 Adapter for Snowball with Snowball**
-+ Must be downloaded from the [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page and installed on a powerful workstation that you own\.
++ Must be downloaded from the [AWS Snowball Resources](http://aws.amazon.com/snowball/resources/) page and installed on a powerful workstation that you own\.
 + Can transfer data to or from the Snowball\.
 For more information, see [Transferring Data with the Amazon S3 Adapter for Snowball](snowball-transfer-adapter.md)\.
 + Encrypts data on your powerful workstation before the data is transferred to the Snowball\.

 ### Snowball Edge Tools<a name="tool-differences-edge"></a>

 **Snowball client with Snowball Edge**
-+ Must be downloaded from the [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page and installed on a computer that you own\.
++ Must be downloaded from the [AWS Snowball Resources](http://aws.amazon.com/snowball/resources/) page and installed on a computer that you own\.
 + Must be used to unlock the Snowball Edge or the cluster of Snowball Edge devices\.
 For more information, see [Using the Snowball Client](http://docs.aws.amazon.com/snowball/latest/developer-guide/using-client.html)\.
 + Can't be used to transfer data\.